Physique magazine: Circulation and scale

 At their height of popularity, physique magazines were a major industry.
 It has been estimated that their circulation exceeded the serious political magazines dedicated to the homophile movement (what would now be called the gay rights movement) such as ONE magazine and the Mattachine Review, by a factor of ten, or even one hundred.
 One factor affecting this discrepancy was that homophile publications faced greater barriers to being carried by newsstands.
 In 1964, a large newsstand in Dayton, Ohio, was found to be selling about twenty different physique magazines, each of which would likely have sold around twenty to forty thousand copies per issue.
 One publisher estimated a total annual circulation, across all physique magazines, of nine million in the United States.

-The United States led the world in physique photography, and American physique magazines were consumed internationally, but other countries also developed their own local titles such as: Male Model Monthly in the UK; Muscle Builder in Australia; Sciences culturistes, La culture physique, and Apollon-Venus in France.
+The United States led the world in physique photography, and American physique magazines were consumed internationally, but other countries also developed their own local titles.
+Despite publishers co-operating and photographs being shared internationally, European physique magazines and photographers outside the United States are a neglected field.
+For instance: Male Model Monthly, Man's World, Male Classics and Model Man in the UK, several with dual US/UK cover prices; Muscle Builder in Australia; Sciences culturistes, La culture physique, and Apollon-Venus in France.
 Several Canadian titles had wide international circulation, including those of Joe Weider and of photographer Alan B. Stone (operating under the name "Mark-One Studio").
+In Denmark Amigo and in Sweden Vikings.